 The Seven Lakes Valley trail starts at the Savica Waterfall parking lot.
 If someone would like to hike through the whole valley it could take at least a day.
 If you are looking for a shorter, half-day trip, you should walk towards the Black Lake, then visit the Double Lake (when the water level is high, the two lakes combine).

 Hike back towards the Planina pri jezeru Lake and you get back to the parking lot in 6-7 hours.
 It is prohibited to bathe in the lakes of Seven Lakes Valley but you can refresh yourself in Lake Bohinj nearby at the end of your hike.

-On the trail you can see a lot of extraordinary rocks, formations and pools.
+On the trail, you can see a lot of extraordinary rocks, formations, and pools.
 The Mostnica gorge’s signature formation is a rock in the shape of an elephant head.
-After the gorge the trail continues through the sunny Voje Valley and end with the Voje waterfall (also known as Mostnica waterfall).
+After the gorge, the trail continues through the sunny Voje Valley and ends with the Voje waterfall (also known as Mostnica waterfall).

-The trail runs from Mojstrana to Vrata Valley along Triglavska Bistrica stream and occasionally even merges with the road.
-The trail starts in the forest but after a short walk you will come out of the forest and a beautiful view with Mount Triglav opens up.
+The trail runs from Mojstrana to Vrata Valley along the Triglavska Bistrica stream and occasionally even merges with the road.
+The trail starts in the forest but after a short walk you will come out of the forest and a beautiful view of Mount Triglav opens up.

 The path is easy and you can walk to Vrata Valley and back in 6-7 hours.
 However, caution is necessary when you are walking around the waterfalls since the rocks are wet and can be slippery.